 ModernAdvisor analyzes hundreds of ETFs on the market and studies various factors in picking the best for their clients.
 As a result, they ensure every portfolio is diversified and build portfolios based on Nobel Prize-winning research.

 Their portfolios are created based on the clients’ risk tolerance.
 As a result, some are suited for long-term goals, while others are built for short-term investors.

 The fees change by balance.
 From 0 to $10k, it is free.
 From $10k to $100k, you’ll pay 0.5%. $100k to $500k, the fee is 0.4%.
 Lastly, from $500k and up, the fee is 0.35%.

 ModernAdvisor gives you the option to pay for a personal advisor as well.
 Those fees start at 0.89% for the first $500k.
 0.79% for the next $2M.
 0.69% for the next $2.5M, and 0.49% over $5M.
 There is a minimum of $75/month.

 Look here for further information and advice on investing using ModernAdvisor.

-Backed by one of the biggest banks in the country, RBC InvestEase is one of the most trusted robo-advisors in Canada with low fees.
+Backed by one of the biggest banks in the country, RBC InvestEase is one of the most trusted Robo-advisors in Canada with low fees.

 The Best Robo-Advisor Canada Offers

 With reasonable fees, great benefits, no account minimum, and excellent history, Wealthsimple is the king Robo-advisor Canada has.
-It gives you a mix of low-fee ETF’s in a portfolio that can be customized.
+It gives you a mix of low-fee ETF’s in a portfolio that you can customize.
 This Robo-advisor holds offices around Europe and North America and has over 175,000 clients.
 Wealthsimple is an excellent choice for all individuals looking to invest without the hassle of creating and rebalancing your portfolio often.
 Wealthsimple gives you peace of mind knowing your future is in the hands of a proven company.